A matching decoder for bivariate bicycle codes: Decoder

 \subsection{The cylinder trick}

 Here, we describe the `cylinder trick' essential to our decoder.
-Performing the trick on a symmetry $\Sigma$ extracts the logical operator $\overline{L}$ associated with $\Sigma$.
+Performing the trick on a symmetry $\Sigma$ extracts a logical operator $\overline{L}$ associated with $\Sigma$.
 As we explain below, this enables us to interpret the results of matching on $\Sigma$ to find a correction for ${\overline{L}}$.
-The cylinder trick has been described explicitly for the case of the color code in Appendix~A of Ref.~\cite{Sahay2022decoder}, but we find the trick works generically for other 2DTI codes such as the BB codes considered here.
+The cylinder trick has been described explicitly for the color code in Appendix~A of Ref.~\cite{Sahay2022decoder}, but we find the trick works generically for 2DTI codes such as the BB codes considered here.
 We break down our description of this method as follows: